Lightning-Universe/lightning-flash/docs/source/reference/object_detection.rst

 Finetuning
 **********

 To tailor the object detector to your dataset, you would need to have it in `COCO Format <https://cocodataset.org/#format-data>`_, and then finetune the model.

-You could also pass `trainable_backbone_layers` to :class:`~flash.vision.ObjectDetector` and train the model.
+.. tip:: You could also pass `trainable_backbone_layers` to :class:`~flash.vision.ObjectDetector` and train the model.

 .. code-block:: python